 Cost: Browsing shops, looking at schools, and graveyard free.
 Tour prices vary.

-Suggested Movie and TV Tours in Edinburgh
+25. Outlander and Harry Potter Tours in Edinburgh

 We use Viator and Get Your Guide when booking day tours and can confidently recommend their tours when visiting a city.

 Harry Potter Tour of Edinburgh – J.K.
 Rowling starting writing her books while living in Edinburg.

 Edinburgh: Outlander Locations Tour – This full day tour takes you and 3 friends (price per group of 4) to the iconic filming locations of Outlander.

 2 Day Outlander Tour – Viator takes the Outlander filming locations one step further and explores over two days.

 Harry Potter Highlands by Steam Train – Board the Hogwarts Express and explore several key Harry Potter filming locations.

 The Royal Mile is home to several lovely, specialized museums, which are free and worth checking out.